 Liberal Arts Education

-The traditional objective of Liberal Arts Education is to foster a student's humanity multilaterally and to develop his/her personality fully through education in wide variety of areas.
-Recently, however, many people expect Liberal Arts Education to deal with far more than the traditional issues.
-Those new scopes of Liberal Arts Education include basic education of each professional field, up-to-date problem solving methods and skills, and so on.
+The objective of Liberal Arts Education is to foster students’ humanity multilaterally and to develop their personality fully through education in a wide range of areas.
+Recently, however, Liberal Arts Education is expected to deal with far more than traditional issues.
+The modern scope of Liberal Arts Education includes basic education in professional fields and up-to-date problem solving skills.

-Based on “Charter of Oita University”, we will continuously strengthen our research system and reform educational programs in the area of Human Educational Science, Welfare Science and Life Science.
-Our ultimate goal is to create an effective educational curriculum, which is based on the sole and firm educational philosophy commonly underlying all of the three steps of education: Liberal Art Education-Undergraduate Education-Graduate Education.
+Based on Oita University’s charter, we intend to strengthen our research system and reform educational programs in the areas of Human Educational Science, Welfare Science, and Life Science.
+Our ultimate goal is to create an effective educational curriculum, based on a sound educational philosophy commonly underlying liberal arts, undergraduate and graduate education programs.